What Is a Data Breach?

 Insider Threats

-Internal users such as employees or contractors misuse their legitimate access to systems to steal sensitive information.
-These cybercriminals are challenging to detect as their access to data may appear normal and not stand out to detection-based controls looking for signs of external attack.
+Internal users such as employees or contractors misuse their legitimate access to systems to steal sensitive information, which is as much an act of cybercrime as a data breach committed by a nation state.
+Insider threats are challenging to detect, as their access to data may appear normal and not stand out to detection-based controls looking for signs of external attack.

 Physical Theft